Shovel-Ready Small-Lot Subdivision

 A Shovel-Ready Subdivision in One of California’s Most Coveted Towns

-The LAAA Team is proud to present 601 Pearl Street, a rare opportunity to acquire a fully entitled, fully platted small-lot subdivision steps from downtown Ojai.
+The LAAA Team is proud to present 601 Pearl Street, a rare opportunity to acquire a shovel-ready, fully platted small-lot subdivision steps from downtown Ojai.
 The seller has completed the heavy lifting: ten lots recorded under Tract No. 5964, full approved plan sets across Architectural, Civil, Landscape, and Structural disciplines, and a development program for nine detached homes averaging 1,835 SF each.
 A buyer steps into a project ready to permit and pour foundations, in a market where new construction is exceptionally scarce.

 Ojai’s housing market is supply-constrained by design.
 The city’s strict growth controls and small-town zoning have protected its character for generations, and the result is one of the most consistently priced lifestyle markets in coastal Southern California.
 Recent single-family sales near downtown have traded at a median of $1.25M with a $/SF distribution that runs from the $600s for older product to north of $1,200/SF for premium and renovated homes.
 New construction trades at the top of that range and is the rarest product in the submarket.

 At an asking price of $3,700,000, the offering represents $411,111 per buildable home and $73 per land square foot.
-Against a development program with a $1,835,000 per-home exit at $1,000/SF on 1,835 SF of brand-new product and a total all-in build cost of approximately $6.4M, the residual model leaves a developer with roughly $5.0M of profit at a 32% margin on net revenue.
-The price already reflects movement from the seller’s original $4.5M ask.
+On a development program priced at a $1,489,800 per-home exit — $1,300/SF on 1,146 SF of brand-new living space — against a total all-in build cost of approximately $6.1M, the residual model leaves a developer with roughly $2.34M of profit, an 18.4% margin on net revenue, at the current ask.

 $3.7M